PAPERS, PRE-PRINTS, REVIEWS

 ACS Nano 2012 Dec 21;6(12):11080-7.
 PDF Abstract on Medline Supporting Info.

-be made between a peptide-tagged cell surface protein and
+made between a peptide-tagged cell surface protein and a

 fluorescent nanoparticle.
 This enabled two different types of